 Ingredients

-- 1 cup (225g) pumpkin puree, canned or homemade, not pumpkin pie filling (see post for homemade pumpkin puree)
+- 1 cup (225g) pumpkin puree, canned or homemade, not pumpkin pie filling (see the post for making your own pumpkin puree)

-- 1 cup (200g) granulated sugar, or all light brown sugar
+- 1 cup (200g) granulated sugar, or more light brown sugar

-- ½ cup (95g) packed light brown sugar, or all granulated sugar
+- ½ cup (95g) packed light brown sugar, or more granulated sugar

 - ¾ cup (170g) vegan butter, room temperature